woutercoppens/home-assistant/README.md

 ### 3. Install the custom integration

+!!!
+HACS will be added in a later phase, please copy the custom_componets folder for now !!!

 Option 1: Copy Method
   1. Download the [openmotics-home-assistant repo](https://github.com/openmotics/home-assistant).
   2. Unzip it and copy the `custom_components/openmotics` folder to the Home Assistant configuration directory, for example `~/.homeassistant`.